willnorris/willnorris.com/content/posts/2009/openid-and-wordpress-core.md

 ---
 title: OpenID and WordPress Core
-date: '2009-09-29T13:17:19-07:00'
+date: "2009-09-29T13:17:19-07:00"
 aliases: [/b/41w1, /b/Ed, /p/878]
 categories:
   - identity
   - technology
 tags:
   - wordpress
   - openid
   - wp-openid
 ---

-*This was actually [a comment][] I left on my last post about the v3.3 release of the OpenID plugin.
+_This was actually [a comment][] I left on my last post about the v3.3 release of the OpenID plugin.
 It is a topic that comes up relatively often, and one in which most people are surprised when they hear my stance on it.
-It's worthy of a separate discussion for those that are interested, so I've pulled it out into a separate post.*
+It's worthy of a separate discussion for those that are interested, so I've pulled it out into a separate post._

 [a comment]: /2009/09/wordpress-openid-v3-3#comment-35595